natemarks/desktop-ansible/README.md

 # desktop-ansible
-Use this project to set up ansible on your desktop to use our curated list of ansible roles to add tool/configurations to your (ubuntu 18..04 and newer) linux desktop.
-This version is important because 18.04 does not have system tools that require python2.
+This project provides ansible roles to manage the configuration of a  curated list of ansible roles to add tool/configurations to your (ubuntu 18.04/20.04) linux desktop.

-After completing the project setup, you'll be able to use the example_playbook.yml to install a couple tools using the roles.
-You can also use that example to create and run your own playbooks

 Roles can be installed by:
  - committing them in this project in the roles/ directory